 Since 2000, the VIPP has received Rape Prevention and Education Grants from the U.S. Centers for Disease Control and Prevention.
-The intent of the grant is to ensure that community based organizations engage in collaborative efforts with the VIPP to provide rape primary prevention and education services.
+The intent of the grant is to work on outer levels of the Social-Ecological Model through a risk and protective factor approach to reduce perpetration and victimization of sexual violence.

 In 2016 and 2017, the Utah State Legislature appropriated funds from the Temporary Assistance for Needy Families (TANF) Program, housed by the Utah Department of Workforce Services.
 These funds aim to expand the ongoing primary prevention efforts, by increasing the number of projects in underserved regions of the state, as well as increasing programming for underserved communities, including rural communities, tribal communities, LGBTQ populations, and underserved and high risk groups.